Heterogeneous popularity of metabolic reactions from evolution: Varying the speciation rate parameter

 \section{Varying the speciation rate parameter $\mu$}

-The parameter $\mu$ is the only parameter of the network evolution model, and we present mainly the results obtained with $\mu=0.1$ in the main text.
-Here, we present the results obtained with $\mu=1$ and $\mu=0.05$.
+The parameter $\mu$, the only parameter of the network evolution model, controls the speed of speciation and affects the number of reactions per species and other properties as shown in Fig. 3(a).
+We take $\mu=1, 0.1, 0.05$, and $0.02$ within the limit of computation resource and time, and present the results obtained with $\mu=0.02$, which is the closest to the empirical values $\eta^{\rm (empirical)}\simeq 0.013$ estimated based on the dependence of the mean number of reactions per species.
+Here we present the results obtained with $\mu=1, 0.1$, and $\mu=0.02$ for comparison with the results in the main text.

-The reaction popularity distributions $P_{\rm pop}(f)$'s from the model with different $\mu$'s commonly exhibit crossover behaviors with the exponent $\eta_1$ and $\eta_2$ of the small- and large-$f$ regimes varying little with $\mu$ as shown in Fig.~\ref{fig:app_pf}.
-The crossover scale of popularity $f_*$ increases as $\mu$ decreases, which is shown in Fig. 3 (a).

-The portion ${R^{\rm (gc)} \over R}$ of the reactions participating in the giant component of the recruited reactions and compounds in the universal reaction network is larger for smaller $\mu$ for given normalized time $\tildet={t\over \tmax}$ [Fig.~\ref{fig:app_gc}], related to the larger $\tmax$ for smaller $\mu$ shown in Fig. 3 (a).